-Mitch McConnell Is Helping ‘Destroy The Establishment GOP,’ Commentator Says
+Mitch McConnell Is Helping 'Destroy The Establishment GOP,' Commentator Says

 Elsewhere, The Guardian reported that McConnell is facing pressure on how to handle the forthcoming impeachment trial in the Senate.
 The publication noted that he faces dissidence from anti-establishment colleagues like Ted Cruz and Josh Hawley, who both supported Trump's bid to overturn the results of the 2020 election.
 Although the outlet noted that McConnell has battled with Cruz and his allies before and was able to effectively deal with them, the politician now has less power amid pressures from other lawmakers.

-According to Scott Reed, a former senior political strategist for the US Chamber of Commerce, McConnell is playing the “long game.”
+According to Scott Reed, a former senior political strategist for the U.S. Chamber of Commerce, McConnell is playing the "long game."

 "He plays the long game.
 He does not play the short next few months game at all.
 He's playing '22 and '24 today."